ThKrypt/QualCoder/05-Files.md

 ![Audio Video viewing dialog](https://qualcoder.files.wordpress.com/2020/12/viewav3.png)

+If you have ffmpeg installed a waveform and spectrogram are shown.
+This work on Ubuntu - but have not tested this on Windows.
+To change the display from a waveform to a spectrogram and back use Ctrl I and Ctrl U. If the audio files has multiple audio tracks, only the first track is shown for the waveform or spectrogram.

 ## Transcribing audio and video

 To transcribe open the Mange files menu option, then view the audio or video file.
 The audio/video will load and there will be a text area to enter transcribed text.
 QualCoder does not have an automated audio to text feature.
 Other services such as otter.ai may assist you.